Inside Out (1975 film): Plot

 They cross the border into East Germany and everything goes well, despite Schmidt becoming nervous.
 They arrive at the summer home, to find that the bomb shelter has been built over by an apartment building.
 Further examination of one of the basement rooms reveals that the bunker is directly below, separated by three feet of concrete.
-Ernst contacts Wilhelm Schlager (Richard Warner) to arrange to get cooperation from the Soviet police garrison.
+Ernst contacts Wilhelm Schlager to arrange to get cooperation from the Soviet police garrison.
 Schlager insists on 1/8% of the heist for his inconvenience.
-He steps into another room and conceals a Walther PPK in his belt, while he calls Colonel Kosnikov (Constantine Gregory) of the Russian army.
-He plans for them to double cross the group, to get a two-way split for himself and Kosnokov.
-Kosnikov arrives with the Russian army, surrounds the house, and kills Schlager.
+He steps into another room and conceals a Walther PPK in his belt, while he calls Colonel Kosnikov of the Russian army.
+He plans for them to double cross the group, to get a two-way split for himself and Kosnikov.
+Kosnikov arrives with Soviet soldiers army, surrounds the house, and kills Schlager.
 Sly notices and secretly retrieves Schlager's handgun.
 Kosnikov demands a share for allowing them to stage a bomb threat to get access to the bunker.
 He reroutes his troops to the apartment building, and provides the group with equipment to impersonate a bomb disposal unit.

 The army evacuates the residents, so that they can begin drilling through the concrete floor.
 A boy wanders into the room where the dynamite is placed for the explosion.
 The boy is discovered at the last moment and safely removed before the explosion.
 Ernst announces that another bomb has been discovered, as a diversion to allow them to enter the hole leading to the bunker.
 Searching the bunker, the group finds two steel chests containing the gold behind a partition.
 Sly breaks the locks with a hammer and a chisel as the group admires their loot.
 After the gold is retrieved, Kosnikov shows up alone to intercept the group, armed with a machine gun.
 He tries to blackmail them and take all of the gold.
 As Schmidt pleads for their lives, Harry pins Kosnikov with a ladder.
 Kosnikov then shoots and kills Schmidt, after which Sly kills Kosnikov with Schlager's pistol.
 When the team returns to West Germany, they are confronted by the checkpoint guard about their flags on the wrong sides of the car's hood.
 The checkpoint guard puts the flags on correctly and allows them to leave.
 They throw Schmidt's body into a river.